mongodb/docs-realm/tutorial/README.md

 The Task Tracker is a collaborative project management tool.

+**NOTE:** These projects are internal source code for the task tracker applications used in the Realm tutorial for each platform/language.
+We use these to generate clean, ready-to-run repositories that users who follow the tutorial can access.
+For details on how to generate user-facing repositories from these projects, see Bluehawk **(SECTION COMING SOON!)**.
 ## App Description

 The mobile apps (Swift/iOS, Kotlin/Android, and React Native) implement the Task Tracker using MongoDB Realm Sync.